-Freight charges from the manufacturer to the warehouse are additional.
-They can vary depending on the size, type of item, and weight.
-We typically estimate freight/shipping charges based on our experience with our vendors and it is included in the first payment made on your items.
+We typically estimate freight/shipping charges based on our experience with our vendors and it is included in your invoice for the product(s).

 Some of the products we sell through Aston Design Studio are available via online retailers.

 We try our best to be competitive with those retailers, but we're usually not cheaper, because they have greater buying power than most residential designers.
-We'd love for you to buy product from us, but we don't require it.
+We'd love for you to buy product from us, but we don't require it on every item.

 Most of the items purchased through the studio have some customization to them.

 Upholstery is always done with a fabric we hand-select, because we know what will work best for a client's project (trim options, finish options, details, etc. are elements that can be customized).
 We have several tried and true sources we prefer to use for upholstery that have great construction.

 Window treatments are always custom.
 Either we will take measurements, or we have an installer who will do it.
 We also quote everything else that's needed, like fabric, labor, hardware, etc.